replane-dev/replane-website/docs/sdk/javascript.md

 ### How it works

 1. Client connects to `/api/sdk/v1/replication/stream`
-2. Server sends all current configs
+2. Server sends all current configs related to the SDK key
 3. Connection stays open
 4. Server pushes changes as they happen
 5. `get()` always returns the latest value